top of page

 Botanicals, fungi, and cyanobacteria are diverse sources of natural products that can be interrogated for new molecules used to treat cancer.
 The Core A of this P01 project is focused on biological evaluation of new compounds for anti-cancer activity.
 This highly collaborative and multidisciplinary project integrates scientists at Ohio State, UNC Greensboro, and UIC.

-DOD Teal Expansion (Burdette, Vanderhyden)
+DOD Teal Expansion (Burdette, Vanderhyden, Lee)

 PAX8 has become a target in high grade serous cancer due to its regulation of proliferation, invasion, and metastasis.
 Our project focuses on the secreted factors in the microenvironment that are modified by PAX8 expression.
 We are also interested in finding new small molecules that can trigger the degradation of repression of PAX8 as a translational strategy.
 The TEAL expansion allows us to continue our original DOD pilot on PAX8.